paralus/website/docs/Usage/clusters.md

 <img src="/img/docs/cluster-delete-1.png" alt="Deleting a Cluster" height="75%" width="75%"/>

-Simply Deleting/Removing an imported cluster in the Web Console does not automatically remove all artifacts associated with the Kubernetes Managemet Operator on imported clusters.
-We provide a tool that can be used to force remove/delete all remaining resources provisioned on imported clusters.
+Simply Deleting/Removing a cluster in the Web Console does not automatically remove all artifacts associated with the Kubernetes Managemet Operator on the clusters.
+We provide a tool that can be used to force remove/delete all remaining resources provisioned on these clusters.

 > Note: This utility will not delete user deployed resources because these are managed by the customer.
 This utility uses kubectl, helm cli to remove the operator on the cluster.